MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 #### Step 2.2: Load configuration and master data for your organization

-All the data required for the Emergency Response solution is available under the **Data Files** folder under your extracted deployment folder.
+All the data required for the Emergency Response app is available under the **Data Files** folder under your extracted deployment folder.

 The **Data Files** folder has the following files and folders: